La Sauvetat-de-Savères

 La Sauvetat-de-Savères ([la sovta də savɛʁ]; La Sauvetat de Savèras) is a commune in the Lot-et-Garonne department in south-western France.

 History

 La Sauvetat-de-Savères was, in the 12th century, a bastide built up around a Benedictine priory.
-From the jurisdiction of Puymirol in the 13th century, La-Sauvetat-de-Savères became chief town of the bailiwick of the same name in the 14th.
-A garrison was placed there, in 1587, for keeping watch Puymirol.
-On August 16, 1589, Villars attacked four companies of Laugnac and Belzunce who had taken refuge there, and exerted reprisals on the city.
+From the jurisdiction of Puymirol in the 13th century, La-Sauvetat-de-Savères became the chief town of the bailiwick of the same name in the 14th century.
+A garrison was placed there in 1587, for keeping watch Puymirol.
+On 16 August 1589 Villars attacked four companies of Laugnac and Belzunce who had taken refuge there, and exerted reprisals on the city.